 Clinical Trial Managers are often spread (very) thin.
-They are expected to manage multiple research studies, teams, and competing priorities, as well as fill in for open positions and team members who are out of the office.
+You manage multiple research studies, teams, and competing priorities, as well as fill in for open positions and team members who are out of the office.

-Finding work-life balance is a constant struggle for CTMs.
+If you’re a CTM, you know finding work-life balance is a constant struggle.
 When a project is in full swing, a study is falling behind schedule, or there are multiple unfilled positions, stepping away from work is a challenge.

-As difficult as it can be to attain, work-life balance is key for Clinical Trial Managers who want to continue to be successful in their role – and not burn out.
+As difficult as it can be to achieve, work-life balance is key for Clinical Trial Managers who want to continue to be successful in their role — and avoid burnout.

-This article discusses work-life balance for CTMs and offers suggestions that help create an equilibrium for their career and personal life.
+This article discusses work-life balance for CTMs and offers suggestions that help create an equilibrium for your career and personal life.

 Why is it Important to Find Work-Life Balance?